gcallah/MiscWriting/Ideology/CancelCulture.md

 can legitimately be fired for advocating for abortion rights, just as it would be legitimate to fire an employee of an abortion rights advocacy group for publicly declaring that "abortion is murder."
-And even some completely legal actions are perfectly legitimate reasons for dismissal from a group if those actions directly counter the group's raison d'etre: if you work for the worldwide council on promoting veganism, but are "outed" enjoying a 32-ounce porterhouse steak at Peter Luger's, you have no legitimate complaint if you lose your job.
+And even some completely legal actions are perfectly legitimate reasons for dismissal from a group if those actions directly counter the group's raison d'etre: if you work for the Worldwide Council on Promoting Veganism, but are "outed" enjoying a 32-ounce porterhouse steak at Peter Luger's, you have no legitimate complaint if you lose your job.

 Now let us ask if there